yuezhenglingluan/USC_EE533_lab4/markdown/EE533_Lab4_Report.md

 ![Screenshot 2025-02-08 224943](<Pic\Screenshot 2025-02-08 224943.png>)

+We can see that the speed of the test did improve but did not reach a point that it uses all 4Gbps of bandwidth, so we don't think that its fair to say that the NetFPGA can route IP trafffic bi-directionally at line speed for a total of 4Gbps of cross-wise bandwidth

 ## Extra.
 GitHub Link

 * This Lab's update and commit history could be checked by the below link: